What is Sales Pipeline?

 A sales pipeline is a way to visualize the path your prospects take from the moment they enter your funnel, to the moment they become a customer.
 Learn more about it here

 A sales pipeline can assist you in visualizing the sales process.
-It will show you where all of your deals are in the sales funnel, where deals are stalling, and which sales activities are bringing in the most revenue.
+It shows you where all of your deals are in the sales funnel, where deals are stalling, and which sales activities are bringing in the most revenue.
 By breaking the sales process down into small, trackable tasks, it adds a layer of accountability and makes goals easier to achieve.
-If you don't use a sales pipeline, you may be driving blind: you may have no idea how effective your sales process is or where your deals are.
-If that's the case, keep reading because this article will explain what a sales pipeline is, why you need one, and how to create one.
+If you don’t use a sales pipeline, you may be driving blind: you may have no idea how effective your sales process is or where your deals are.
+If that’s the case, keep reading because this article will explain what a sales pipeline is, why you need one, and how to create one.

 A sales pipeline is a logical, visual way of tracking multiple potential buyers as they progress through the purchasing process.
-In that sense, it's similar to other pipelines in various industries.
-The above definition of a pipeline, which is a method of tracking progress toward a goal through a series of specific stages, is what it is for businesses in every industry.
+In that sense, it’s similar to other pipelines in various industries.
+The definition of a pipeline, a method of tracking progress toward a goal through a series of specific stages, is what it is for businesses in every industry.

 Pipelines are frequently depicted as a horizontal bar, or sometimes as a funnel, divided into stages of a company's sales process.
 Potential buyers are moved from one stage to the next as they progress through the sales process, such as when contact is made or a prospect is qualified.
-It depicts where prospects are in their journey from lead to (hopefully) customer; with a pipeline, salespeople can see exactly where their money, deals, and other sales efforts are at all times.
+It depicts where prospects are in their journey from lead to (hopefully) customer.
+With a pipeline, salespeople can see exactly where their money, deals, and other sales efforts are at all times.
 It's an essential tool for salespeople, who are frequently juggling a large number of sales prospects and deals and can't afford to let one slip through the cracks.

-It's also an important tool for sales managers who want more data on how well their sales process is working; because a pipeline tracks a salesperson's activities, it provides more visibility into which sales activities are providing the best return for a company.
+It’s also an important tool for sales managers who want more data on how well their sales process is working.
+Because a pipeline tracks a salesperson's activities, it provides more visibility into which sales activities are providing the best return for a company.

 A sales pipeline, in some ways, aggregates individual customer sales funnels into a composite picture that assesses the health of all sales prospects.
 The sales pipeline also depicts the lifecycle of different customer prospects, from initial contact to deal close.